arneBersch/Zoeglfrex/docs/reference.md

 Intensity 1.
 Set -
 ```

-### All items with .
+### All Items with .
-You can simply select all items using a period.
+You can simply select all Items using a period.
 This command, for example, deletes all existing intensities:
 ```
 Intensity .
 Set -
 ```

-### Selecting multiple items with Thru .
+### Selecting multiple Items with Thru .
 You can also select multiple IDs with Thru.
 This command would select the Intensity IDs 1.9, 1.10 and 1.11.
 ```